hawetengg/To-Do-App-React/README.md

 # To-Do List App

 Welcome to the To-Do List App!
 This simple application allows you to manage your tasks efficiently.
-You can add, edit, check off, and delete tasks.
+You can add, edit and delete tasks.
 The app is built using TypeScript and uses local storage to save and retrieve tasks.

 ## Features